Specialized Air Tool Double Barrel Review

 Looks and Design

 This is a sharp looking pump; it is constructed of aluminum with a raw brushed finish.
 The locking lever is a simple stainless steel loop with a utilitarian look, and it works well.
 A rubber gasket inside the pump head is reversible for use on either Presta or Schrader valves.
 In order to access the gasket, you must unthread a metal ring on the pump head and flip the gasket over to change valve type.
-This design is not nearly as easy as the reversible hose design of the Lezyne Gauge Drive and the similar design found on the Pro Bike Tool Mini.
+This design is not nearly as easy as the reversible hose design of the Lezyne Gauge Drive and the similar design found on the Pro Bike Tool High Pressure Pump.
 We also prefer the flexible hose design of the aforementioned pumps to the integrated head found on the Double Barrel.

 Another nice feature found on the Double is the locking pump handle.
 When compressed the pump handle can be turned slightly to the right to lock it in the closed position.
 This prevents the pump from extending in a jersey pocket or hydration pack and eliminates any rattling.